 - The Perfect Getaway: (2009) This psychological thriller stars Steve Zahn, Timothy Olyphant, Milla Jovovich, Kiele Sanchez, and others and follows the misadventures of a couple celebrating their honeymoon by backpacking in Hawaii, where psychopaths are stalking and murdering tourists.
 Better than the average slasher film because the plot is intelligent and the story has unexpected twists.
 Rated R: Language and Graphic violence

-You can download all 1 of The Top Ten Best Scary Movies for Halloween Viewing image to your tablet by right clicking photo and then save image as.
-Do not forget to share if you like this picture.
+You can download all 1 of The Top Ten Best Scary Movies for Halloween Viewing picture to your gadget by right clicking photo and then save image as.
+Do not forget to click share if you love this photo.